matthew-brett/barts-setup/barts_setup.md

 * Start Switcher Studio application.
 You should not need to log in, but if you do have to log in, see username and password in the blue book.
 * Go to sound settings.
 Configure USB sound to Mono Left Channel.
-Confirm that sound monitor bar at top of screen show sound for left and right channels.
+Confirm that sound monitor bar at top of screen shows sound for left and right channels.
 * Connect bluetooth headphones.
 Monitor sound level.
 Adjust level with left hand input level volume control on USB sound box.